AI Automation/Property Management

 Off-the-shelf IVR or chatbot builders cannot solve this because they lack deep integration capabilities.
 They can record a message or send an email, but they cannot create a prioritized work order in Buildium, check the tenant's contact history in your database, or execute conditional logic like, 'if the call is about a water leak, ask if they are in a multi-floor building.'
 They are information collectors, not action-takers.

-We build the core voice agent using Twilio for the phone number and real-time audio streaming.
-The audio is fed to a FastAPI application running on AWS Lambda.
-Inside the application, we use Anthropic's Claude 3 Sonnet API to handle transcription, natural language understanding, and response generation.
-The model follows a strict, prompt-engineered chain of thought to classify the issue against your firm’s specific emergency protocols.
-The median response latency is under 800ms, so tenants are not left waiting in silence.
+The core voice agent would be implemented using Twilio for phone number management and real-time audio streaming.
+The incoming audio would be fed to a FastAPI application, typically deployed on AWS Lambda.
+Within this application, Anthropic's Claude 3 Sonnet API would handle transcription, natural language understanding, and response generation.
+The model would follow a prompt-engineered chain of thought to classify the issue against your firm’s specific emergency protocols.
+This architecture is designed for low latency, aiming for responses under 800ms to minimize tenant wait times.
+Syntora has built document processing pipelines using Claude API for other domains, and the same pattern for NLU and contextual understanding applies to property management documents and voice interactions.

-Once an issue is classified, the system takes action.
-A P1 emergency like a gas leak triggers an immediate API call to PagerDuty to alert the on-call technician.
-Simultaneously, a high-priority work order is created in your property management system with the call transcript attached.
-Non-emergencies (like a request for a new furnace filter) generate a standard work order for the next business day.
-This triage logic is written in Python and is easily adaptable as your business rules change.
+Once an issue is classified, the system would be designed to take immediate action.
+A high-priority emergency, like a gas leak, would trigger an API call to a paging system such as PagerDuty to alert on-call technicians.
+Concurrently, a work order would be created in your property management system, complete with the call transcript.
+For non-emergencies, such as a request for a new furnace filter, the system would generate a standard work order for the next business day.
+This triage logic, implemented in Python, is easily adaptable as your business rules evolve.

-For monitoring, every call and decision is logged using structlog, producing structured JSON logs that are sent to AWS CloudWatch.
-We configure CloudWatch Alarms to send a Slack notification if the API's error rate exceeds 2% or if call processing time surpasses 2.5 seconds.
-The entire infrastructure for handling 300 calls a month typically costs less than $50 in AWS fees, a fraction of the cost of a traditional answering service.
+For monitoring, every call and decision would be logged using structlog, producing structured JSON logs sent to AWS CloudWatch.
+Syntora would configure CloudWatch Alarms to send notifications, for example, via Slack, if the API's error rate exceeds a defined threshold or if call processing time surpasses acceptable limits.
+The infrastructure, when handling typical volumes like 300 calls a month, is architected to keep AWS fees minimal, often under $50, offering a significant cost advantage over traditional live answering services.
+The deliverables would include the full source code, deployment scripts, and documentation for the system.

 Go from project kickoff to a live, production-ready AI agent in 15 business days.
 The system classifies and routes emergency calls in under 3 seconds.